News & views

 Alcohol-free ‘gin’ and tonic . . .

 My most frequent go-to on nights when I’m not drinking is a properly made alcohol-free G & T in a nice big glass with freshly made ice and a slice - of lemon, lime, orange, pink grapefruit - whatever.
-My top favourite is Atopia spiced citrus which is deliciously orangey and comes in a beautiful bottle and is on offer at £18 in Sainsbury’s at the time of writing.
-(Compared to £25 in Waitrose so buy it on special offer!)
+My top favourite is Atopia spiced citrus which is deliciously orangey and comes in a beautiful bottle.
+(It's currently on offer in Waitrose at £20 a bottle instead of the usual £25 though Sainsbury's also stocks it)

 I also like Pentire Adrift which is made in Cornwall, dry and satisfyingly salty (I have quite a dry palate).
-It’s about £26 a full-sized bottle but they offer 15% off your first order if you buy it from them direct and NLL (New London LIght) a new alcohol-free spirit from Salcombe distillery which costs £27.50.
+It’s about £26 a full-sized bottle but they often offer a discount on your first order if you buy it from them direct and NLL (New London LIght) a new alcohol-free spirit from Salcombe distillery which costs £27.50.

 No, none of these is cheap but if it makes a good enough drink to make it easy to take a break from the booze all to the good, eh?

-Note that you won’t need as much tonic as usual - I’d say in general about the same amount as your ‘spirit’ and that they don’t keep as well as a bottle of gin once you’ve opened them.
+Note that you won’t need as much tonic as usual - I’d say in general about the same amount as your ‘spirit’ or 2:1 at most and that they don’t keep as well as a bottle of gin once you’ve opened them.

 . . .or just tonic